All About Planting Peas

 by Sandy Swegel

 Rev your garden engines folks.
-Today is St Patrick’s Day and the official start of pea season and there’s no need to wait.
-You have jobs to do today.
+Today is St. Patrick’s Day and the official start of pea season and there’s no need to wait.
+You have jobs to do today — it’s time to plant more peas!

 Make sure beds are weeded.
 Those mallows from last year are easy to spot….they’re the only green thing in parts of the beds.
 But they weed easily this time of year.
 I lightly cultivate the top inch of the soil if I see lots of annual seeds starting.
 In my garden, every last larkspur seed that fell last year has germinated.
 Cute…but not in the pea bed, please.